symoon94/CSC352-QuizPrep/mid1.md

 	- Because the CPU handles a bit differently, 64bit CPU's short became 16, int 32, and long 64.

 	- running 64 bit on 32 but makes it run slower because 32 bit have to add to become 64 bit.

+3. Why do we return int in main?

+4. Why do we write exit(0)?

+5. << n = * 2^n then don't we need to use multiplication?
+No!
+Why?

+6. What happens when you take unsigned int as -1?

+please answer them and pull request